 Online bill paying has moved to the mainstream.
-According to a January 2017 report by the Credit Union Times, 56% of all bills are now being paid online.
+According to a October 2019 report by the Credit Union Times, 57% of all bills are now being paid online with 21% being paid via mobile applications.
 Not surprisingly, Millennials and Gen Xers are leading the way, paying 61% and 60% of their bills online, respectively, according to the same the study.

 That is not surprising: Online bill paying is convenient and environmentally friendly.
 It can also save consumers money.